gbirke/lebenplusplus/content/post/2022-08-25-nonviolent-agile-retrospectives.md

 Some software solutions, e.g. [TeamRetro](https://www.teamretro.com/) put
 the reflection phase at the end of the retrospective.
-I personally prefer to have the reflection phase at the beginning of the retrospective, because the "unfinished business" can give input for the brainstorming phase.
+I personally prefer to have the reflection phase at the beginning of the retrospective, before or as part of the brainstorming, because the "unfinished business" can give input for the brainstorming phase.

 ## The main concepts of Non-Violent Communication